 - Reliable.
 An SSD drive would be more reliable, faster, and less susceptible to the bumps and knocks of travel.
-Eventually, I’ll almost certainly switch to them, but for now, they remain too expensive.
+Prices are coming down on them, but there are still some very good magnetic hard drive options.
 Which brings me to my last requirement . . .

 - Cost Efficient.
 I’d rather have two good cost efficient hard drives than one bleeding edge expensive one, partly because that allows me to have two backups in different places rather than one, thus further reducing the risk of losing everything, and partly because technology is a constantly moving target.

 There are quite a few options out there that fit the requirements I’ve outlined above.
 And since I originally posted my roundup of portable hard drives a few years ago, manufacturers have come out with some interesting new offerings.